humaine-anac/environment-orchestrator/README.md

 `/startRound (POST)`
 -----

-This API is called by a manager such as the chatUI or the anac-manager to cause the Environment Orchestrator to start a new round defined by the parameters in the POST body.
+This API is called by a manager such as the chat-ui or the anac-manager to cause the Environment Orchestrator to start a new round defined by the parameters in the POST body.
 Upon receiving this message, the EO sends utility information to each agent, along with the name the agent is to assume for that round and information about the round's duration and other timing parameters.

 Note that there is some delay between when you ask for a round to start and the actual start of the round; this delay is set in appSettings.json (roundWarmupDelay), or in the POST body for the /startRound message.
 So a bid will not be valid until the round actually starts.
 The default value is 5 seconds; we may want to set it to 30 seconds in the actual competition to give humans time to think about their negotiation strategy.

 Here is an example POST body: